digital-monad/TTDS/README.md

 4. CSVs however must be transferred and shown in GitHub repo

 ## Google Cloud Deployment
-NOTE: Deployment and testing should be done directly on Google Development Branch
+NOTE: Deployment and testing should be done directly on `dev` Branch

 1. Merge all modular branches including `search`, `frontend`, etc into `dev` branch